qysoraka/optimized-vnet-keras-3dseg/README.md

 # 3D Segmentor: V-Net Implementation with Keras

-To setup the environment, install necessary
+To setup the environment, install necessary packag